Vampyre: 1208: A Coterie Formed

 “You speak as though you’ve done this before,” Vaughn observed.
 “Assembled unlikely groups for impossible tasks.”

-"Once or twice."
-Beoden's fingers traced his facial scar unconsciously.
-"The key is figuring out who you can depend on before the real trouble starts."
+“Once or twice.”
+Beoden’s fingers brushed his scar unconsciously.
+“The key is figuring out who you can depend on before the real trouble starts.”

 “And who can you depend on?”
 Rama asked quietly.